TonyDeAmorim/Taxing-the-Titans-An-Econometric-Study-of-Billionaire-Wealth-Drivers/README.md

 - Select "All" as a Time Period
 - Download "Data on this page" in a csv format

-We included GDP in Purchasing Power Parity to capture the overall economic performance and living standards of each country, as wealth creation and billionaire emergence are closely linked to the size and strength of national economies.
+We included GDP in Purchasing Power Parity.
+This variable captures the overall economic performance and living standards of each country, adjusted for price level differences.
+Since wealth creation and the emergence of billionaires are closely linked to the size, productivity and income level of national economies, PPP-adjusted GDP is a natural control variable to account for cross-country differences in economic capacity.